omarwael1317-ux/DecodeLabs_Internship/README.md

 An advanced, real-time security application designed to analyze password complexity and evaluate risk classification.
 Instead of utilizing traditional, performance-heavy loops, this tool features highly optimized Pythonic built-ins to process logic strings instantaneously.

 Key Features:
-Real-Time Entropy Tracking:** Built using an interactive graphical arc gauge that visually updates its coverage based on the password strength score.
+Real-Time Entropy Tracking:Built using an interactive graphical arc gauge that visually updates its coverage based on the password strength score.
-Live Compliance Checklist:** Dynamic checkboxes that instantly verify password length and the inclusion of numbers, uppercase letters, and special symbols as the user types.
+Live Compliance Checklist:Dynamic checkboxes that instantly verify password length and the inclusion of numbers, uppercase letters, and special symbols as the user types.
 Security Masking:** Implements secure character masking (`*`) within the input credential string field to ensure shoulder-surfing protection.

 Logic & Classification: